Article Overview: Best Things to Do in Capitol Reef National Park

 Capitol Reef happens to be one of those blessed national parks located right next to a charming little town, in this case we’re talking about Torrey, Utah.

-Camping in Capitol Reef
+Camping at Capitol Reef National Park

 There is also a single campground located within the park, Fruita Campground.
 Fruita campground has 71 sites available for $25 / night.
 Sadly the campground is 100% reservation based which I feel is wrong.
 In my opinion, at least a small portion should always be kept available on a first come – first served basis.